Admission to the Major

 Assessment of these goals takes place continuously over the three years of the major.
-In lieu of grades, students receive lengthy written evaluations for each of their COL courses, which address both written work and class participation.
-Study abroad is required in the second semester of the sophomore year, and in order to be accepted for the program of their choosing, students must prove that they have acquired the necessary level of language proficiency.
+In lieu of grades, students receive detailed written evaluations for each of their COL courses, which address both written work and class participation.
+Study abroad is required in the second semester of the junior year, and in order to be accepted for the study abroad program of their choosing, students must prove that they have acquired the necessary level of language proficiency.
 When abroad they take courses taught in the foreign language and when they return they must continue to maintain proficiency by taking at least one upper-level seminar in that language.
-Toward the end of their junior year, majors take comprehensive examinations that are planned, administered, and graded by two external examiners, representing different disciplines and with specializations in different time periods.
+Toward the end of the fall semester of their junior year, majors take comprehensive examinations that are planned, administered, and graded by two external examiners, representing different disciplines and with specializations in different time periods.
 The written portion of the comprehensive exam tests knowledge of the material covered in the first three colloquia and evaluates the students’ ability to analyze and draw from a variety of sources in order to develop and support coherent, integrative, and interdisciplinary arguments about them.
 The oral portion of the exam tests the students’ ability to orally defend and/or expand their arguments in a face-to-face conversation.
-In keeping with the COL’s preference for evaluations over grades, the examiners’ grading scale of Credit, Honors, and High Honors accompanies a detailed written evaluation of the student’s work on both parts of the exam.
+In keeping with the COL’s preference for evaluations over grades, the examiners’ grading scale of Credit, Honors, and High Honors accompanies a written evaluation of each student’s work on both parts of the exam.
 During the senior year, students must complete an honors project in their choice of disciplines and media.
 Senior theses (taking place over two semesters) are evaluated by two professors who are not the student’s advisor, in order to assure an objective assessment.
 One of the two evaluators is always a non-COL professor.
 Honors essays (over one semester) require one evaluating professor who is not the advisor.

-By virtue of the Junior Comprehensive Examinations, the COL also undergoes its own yearly self evaluation.
+By virtue of the Junior Comprehensive Examinations, the COL also undergoes its own yearly self-evaluation.
 The evaluations written for each student by the external examiners are also made available to the COL director, who looks to see if there is a trend in the overall strengths and weaknesses among the students.
 In addition, the examiners are asked to give their assessment of the entire COL program, first in a meeting with us and then in a letter that they may write together or individually.
 These assessments are shared with the department as a whole and any suggestions for changes to the program or the teaching are taken seriously.
 Indeed, it is because of these yearly assessments that we have made significant changes in our curriculum and, most notably, in the sequence of the colloquia.